Urumi (film)

-Urumi (also known as Urumi: The Warriors Who Wanted to Kill Vasco Da Gama), is a 2011 Indian Malayalam-language epic historical drama film written by Shankar Ramakrishnan and directed as well as co-produced by Santosh Sivan.
-It features an ensemble cast featuring Prithviraj Sukumaran, Arya, Prabhu Deva, Genelia D'Souza, Nithya Menon, Vidya Balan, Jagathy Sreekumar, Alex O'Nell and Sasi Kallinga.
-This film marks the debut of both Prabhu Deva and Genelia D'Souza in Malayalam cinema.
+Urumi (also known as Urumi: The Warriors Who Wanted to Kill Vasco Da Gama) is a 2011 Indian Malayalam-language epic historical drama film written by Shankar Ramakrishnan.
+It was directed and co-produced by Santosh Sivan.
+It features an ensemble cast including Prithviraj Sukumaran, Arya, Prabhu Deva, Genelia D'Souza, Nithya Menon, Vidya Balan, Jagathy Sreekumar, Alex O'Nell, Sasi Kallinga and Tabu.
+The film marks the debut of both Prabhu Deva and Genelia D'Souza in Malayalam cinema.

-The film is set in the early 16th century, when the Portuguese dominated the Indian Ocean.
-The story follows Murikkancheri Kelu (Prithviraj), seeking to avenge the death of his father at the hands of the colonizers, and his cohorts Vavvali of Nagapattinam (Prabhu Deva), princess Ayesha of Arackel (Genelia D'Souza) and princess Bala of Chirakkal (Nithya Menon).
-The plot incorporates the intrigues of the Chirakkal Royal Family, where Kelu serves as commander-in-chief, its rivalry with the house of Arackal, and the assassination of prince Bhanu Vikraman (Ankur Khanna).
-The plot also incorporates such historical figures as Estêvão da Gama (Alexx O'Nell), Vasco da Gama (Alexx O'Nell & Robin Pratt) and Chenichery Kurup (Jagathy Sreekumar).
+The film is set in the early 16th century, when the Portuguese ruled over large parts of the Indian Ocean.
+The story follows Murukkancheri Kelu (Prithviraj), who seeks to avenge the killing of his father by Portuguese colonizers, and his companions Vavvali of Nagapattinam (Prabhu Deva), princess Ayesha of Arackel (Genelia D'Souza) and princess Bala of Chirakkal (Nithya Menon).
+The plot incorporates the intrigues of the Chirakkal royal family, where Kelu serves as commander-in-chief, its rivalry with the house of Arackal, and the assassination of prince Bhanu Vikraman (Ankur Khanna).
+The plot also incorporates historical figures such as Estêvão da Gama (Alexx O'Nell), Vasco da Gama (Alexx O'Nell and Robin Pratt) and Chenichery Kurup (Jagathy Sreekumar).

-The film was made on a budget of more than ₹20 crore, making it the second-most expensive Malayalam film at the time, after Gokulam Gopalan's Pazhassi Raja (2009).
-The film also marked the debut of Prithviraj Sukumaran as producer.
-Urumi was released in Hindi as Ek Yodha Shoorveer, in Tamil as Urumi: Padhinaintham Nootrandu Uraivaal written by Sasikumaran and dubbed in Telugu with the same title, Urumi.
+The film budget was more than ₹200 million, making it the second-most expensive Malayalam film at the time, after Gokulam Gopalan's Pazhassi Raja (2009).
+It also marked the debut of Prithviraj Sukumaran as producer.
+Urumi was released in Hindi as Ek Yodha Shoorveer and Tamil as Urumi: Padhinaintham Nootrandu Uraivaal.
+It was dubbed in Telugu with the same title, Urumi.

 The film was critically acclaimed.
-It won two Kerala State Film Awards, for Best Background Music (Deepak Dev) and for Best Sound Recordist (M. R. Rajakrishnan).
+It won two Kerala State Film Awards for Best Background Music (Deepak Dev) and Best Sound Recordist (M. R. Rajakrishnan).
 It also won the Best film and Best Director in Imagine India Film Festival in Barcelona.
 It was also the opening film of the Panorama Section in Goa Film Festival.
 Urumi is widely regarded as one of the defining movies of the Malayalam New Wave.

 Plot

-The executives of the multinational mining corporation Nirvana Group inform Goa-based Krishna Das that his ancestral property in north Kerala that was leased out to a non-governmental organisation (NGO) by his late grandfather, is rich in minerals and can be sold since the lease period has expired.
+The executives of the multinational mining corporation Nirvana Group inform Goa-based Krishna Das that his ancestral property in North Kerala, which was leased to a non-governmental organization (NGO) by his late grandfather, is rich in minerals and can be sold because the lease period has expired.
 Nirvana Group offers him a large sum of money as an advance on the purchase.
-The NGO currently runs a tribal school on the property, which is situated inside the Kannadi Forest Range.
-When Krishna Das and his friend Thanseer visit the property, they are kidnapped by the tribal men and taken to a cave deep in the forest.
-There, Krishna Das meets the tribal chief Thankachan, who explains to him that he is the descendant of a certain Chirakkal Kelu Nayanar.
+The NGO currently runs a tribal school on the property, which is situated within the Kannadi Forest Range.
+When Krishna Das and his friend Thanseer visit the property, they are kidnapped by tribal men and taken to a cave deep in the forest.
+There, Krishna Das meets the tribal chief, Thankachan, who explains that Krishna Das is a descendant of a certain Chirakkal Kelu Nayanar.